-There is 72% increase in the number of persons arrested under the UAPA (Unlawful Activities [Prevention] Act in 2019 compared to year 2015, data provided by the Ministry of Home Affairs (MHA).
+There is a 72% increase in the number of persons arrested under the UAPA (Unlawful Activities [Prevention] Act in 2019 compared to the year 2015, data provided by the Ministry of Home Affairs (MHA).

 As many as 1,948 persons were arrested under the UAPA in 1,226 cases registered across the country in 2019.

 In 2019, the highest number of such cases were registered in Manipur (306), followed by Tamil Nadu (270), Jammu & Kashmir (255), Jharkhand (105) and Assam (87) cases.
 While in 2017 (below image) shows that Manipur was followed by J&K, and Assam, Indicating Sharp rise in cases in TamilNadu, Jharkhand

 The highest number of arrests were made in Uttar Pradesh (498), followed by Manipur (386), Tamil Nadu (308), Jammu & Kashmir (227) and Jharkhand (202).

 NCRB data reveals 5,922 UAPA arrests between 2016 and 2019 against a mere 132 convictions.
 At 2019’s start, 3,908 UAPA cases were pending investigation from previous years in which police filed 257 charge sheets 2019.

 From 2015 to 2018, the cases registered under the Act annually stood at 897, 922, 901 and 1,182 respectively, while the number of arrests was 1,128, 999, 1,554 and 1,421.

 Meanwhile, against 1,876 cases pending trial from previous years and 485 cases sent for trial in 2019, courts completed trial in just 113 cases, with a 29% CONVICTION RATE.